-Valuation Date: October 1, 2023
+Valuation Date: October 1, 2024

-Measurement Date: September 30, 2024
+Measurement Date: September 30, 2025

-Methods and Assumptions Used to Determine Net Pension Liability:
+Methods and Assumptions Used d to Determine Net Pension Liability:

 Actuarial Cost Method Entry Age Normal

 Inflation 2.25%

 Salary Increases 4.5% to 11.75% depending on age, including inflation.

 Investment Rate of Return 6.90%

 Retirement Age Experience-based table of rates that are specific to the type of eligibility condition.

 Mortality PUB-2010 Headcount Weighted Safety Healthy Employee Mortality Table (for pre-retirement mortality) and the PUB-2010 Headcount Weighted Safety Healthy Retiree Mortality Table (for post-retirement mortality), with separate rates for males and females and ages set forward one year, with mortality improvements projected to all future years after 2010 using Scale MP-2018.
 For males, the base mortality rates for both pre-retirement and post-retirement mortality are based on the Below Median Healthy tables.
-These are the same rates currently in use for Special Risk Class members of the Florida Retirement System (FRS), as mandated by Chapter 112.63, Florida Statutes.
+These are the same rates used for Special Risk Class members in the July 1, 2023 actuarial valuation of the Florida Retirement System (FRS) Pension Plan.

 Other Information:

 Notes See Discussion of Valuation Results on Page 1.